Flast/flat_map/docs/flat_multimap.md

 The second form only participants in overload resolution if `std::is_constructible_v<value_type, V&&> == true`.

 **Return value**
-An iterator to inserted value or the element which has same key.
+An iterator to inserted value.

 **Complexity**
 Amortized `O(M)` for insertion, `O(1)` for searching insertion point with valid `hint` otherwise `O(log(N))`.